Streeam/Purchase_Request/README.md

                   The logged user has to be unemployed.
                   Validate employeeId and companyId.
                   Only the current user can accept to join a company.
 No one else can accept the invitation on his behalf.
+                  TODO Verify if the company has sent an invitation to this user in the last 14 days.
+If it has the user can join the company
                   The user is added to the company and given the emplopyee role.
                   An email and a notification is sent to the company's manager informing him that the employee has accepted the invitation.
                   A notification is sent to all the company's employees informing them that a new employee has joined the company.